Hoover Dam

-The Hoover Dam is a concrete arch-gravity dam in the Black Canyon of the Colorado River, on the border between the U.S. states of Nevada and Arizona.
+The Hoover Dam is a concrete arch-gravity dam in the Black Canyon of the Colorado River, on the boundary between the U.S. states of Nevada and Arizona.
 Constructed between 1931 and 1936, during the Great Depression, it was dedicated on September 30, 1935, by President Franklin D. Roosevelt.
 Its construction was the result of a massive effort involving thousands of workers, and cost over 100 lives.
 Bills passed by Congress during its construction referred to it as Hoover Dam (after President Herbert Hoover), but the Roosevelt administration named it Boulder Dam.
-In 1947, Congress restored the name Hoover Dam.
+In 1947, Congress reinstated the name Hoover Dam.

 Since about 1900, the Black Canyon and nearby Boulder Canyon had been investigated for their potential to support a dam that would control floods, provide irrigation water, and produce hydroelectric power.
 In 1928, Congress authorized the project.
 The winning bid to build the dam was submitted by a consortium named Six Companies, Inc., which began construction in early 1931.
 Such a large concrete structure had never been built before, and some of the techniques used were unproven.
 The torrid summer weather and lack of facilities near the site also presented difficulties.
-Nevertheless, Six Companies turned the dam over to the federal government on March 1, 1936, more than two years ahead of schedule.
+Nevertheless, the dam was turned over to the federal government on March 1, 1936, more than two years ahead of schedule.

 Hoover Dam impounds Lake Mead and is located near Boulder City, Nevada, a municipality originally constructed for workers on the construction project, about 30 mi southeast of Las Vegas, Nevada.
 The dam's generators provide power for public and private utilities in Nevada, Arizona, and California.
 Hoover Dam is a major tourist attraction, with 7 million tourists a year.
 The heavily traveled U.S. Route 93 (US 93) ran along the dam's crest until October 2010, when the Hoover Dam Bypass opened.